iteman/win-proxy-selector/README.md

 # win-proxy-selector
+Win Proxy Selector is a ProxySelector implementation for Windows environment.

 Win Proxy Selector is a fork of Proxy Vole, which is a Java library to auto detect the platform network proxy settings.
 Win Proxy Selector is currently dedicated to the Windows environment.